cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 codebase.

 Copy the build tree from a previous Docker build, using the `COPY --from` instruction.
 Now only targets with changed dependencies are rebuilt.
-For large codebases, this can speed up the Docker builds dramatically.
+For a sizeable codebase, this can speed up Docker builds dramatically.

 ```diff
 diff --git a/Dockerfile b/Dockerfile